microsoft/Low-Code/website/src/pages/lowcode-february/30Days.md

 :::info SUMMARY OF #30DaysOfLowCode
 _Posts will be linked here once published._
  * Feb 27 - 🚀 Zero-To-Hero Post
+ * Mar 1 - 🚀 Zero-To-Hero Post - Power Platform Pipelines
- * Feb 28 - Month: Recap
+ * Mar 1 - Month: Recap
 :::

 Thank you for staying the course with us.
 In the final two posts of this series we'll do two things: